Rape and Sexual Assault

 Fact: People of all ages and appearances, and of all classes, cultures, abilities, genders, sexualities, races and religions, are raped.
 Rape is an act of violence and control, and has nothing to do with the perceived 'attractiveness' of a victim.

-Fact: Men who rape other men do so as an expression of power or control.
-They might be heterosexual and in a relationship with a woman.
-A man’s sexuality does not cause him to rape.
+Fact: Anyone can be a victim of rape and sexual violence.
+Men who rape other men do so as an expression of power or control.
+They might be heterosexual and in a relationship with a women.
+A man's sexuality does not cause him to rape.

 Myth: Sexual abuse doesn't happen in same-sex relationships.